connor4312/cockatiel/readme.md

 });
 ```

-You can specify a minimum requests-per-second value to use to avoid closing the circuit under period of low load.
+You can specify a minimum requests-per-second value to use to avoid opening the circuit under periods of low load.
 By default we'll choose a value such that you need 5 failures per second for the breaker to kick in, and you can configure this if it doesn't work for you:

 ```js
 const breaker = circuitBreaker(handleAll, {